The Wolfe Pack Literary Society

 Published in book form as THE LEAGUE OF FRIGHTENED MEN

-• Archie, Wolfe, & Hattie Annis in THE COUNTERFEITER'S KNIFE (Illustration by Austin Briggs from The Saturday Evening Post, Jan., 1961)
+• Archie, Wolfe, & Hattie Annis.
+Clipping from magazine publication of THE COUNTERFEITER'S KNIFE (Illustration by Austin Briggs, The Saturday Evening Post, Jan., 1961)

 Published in book form as COUNTERFEIT FOR MURDER in HOMICIDE TRINITY